 Here is the Pekiti Long Sword Trainer seen in this essay:

-Here is the Vulpes sword trainer I used at last year’s camp:
+Here is the Vulpes sword trainer I used at the 2022 PTI camp:

 United Cutlery polypropylene practice Katana: